-See our collections
+See our Collections

 We present a wide range of geological samples native to Earth and beyond as a series of collections for easy browsing.
-Our first collection, digitized using JISC funding, featured over 100 rocks from around the UK.
+Our first collection, digitised using JISC funding, featured over 100 rocks from around the UK.
 Other collections include rocks collected by Charles Darwin during his voyage on the Beagle, meteorites derived from outer space, and moon rocks gathered by NASA astronauts.
 We also host collections from several universities, enabling virtual teaching.

-New Rock on the BlockThe latest additions to our collection of geological specimens
+New rock on the blockThe latest additions to our collection of geological specimens

-Virtual microscope in teaching
+Virtual Microscope in teaching

-Since the late 19th century, microscopes have been a key tool in the science of petrology – the study of rocks – and they remain so today.
+Since the late nineteenth century, microscopes have been a key tool in the science of petrology – the study of rocks – and they remain so today.
 Most geology students learn to use polarising microscopes to study the optical properties, textures and microstructures of polished rock slices just 30 microns (0.03 mm) thick.
 Even these tiny volumes of rock carry a wealth of geological information on their composition, origin and complex histories.